jeffknupp/omega/README.md

-# Whizbang!
+# Omega!

-**Whizbang - The web *platform* that "has an app for that"**
+**Omega - The web *platform* that "has an app for that"**

-## What is Whizbang?
+## What is Omega?

-Whizbang is an attempt to bring back innovation to Python web frameworks.
-Its goal is to be more than a web framework; Whizbang aims to be a platform on which *any* type of web application can be built, batteries included.
+Omega is an attempt to bring back innovation to Python web frameworks.
+Its goal is to be more than a web framework; Omega aims to be a platform on which *any* type of web application can be built, batteries included.
-That means Whizbang ships with support for creating ORM-backed CRUD applications, NoSQL REST APIs, real-time applications using Websockets, and simple, mostly static page applications.
+That means Omega ships with support for creating ORM-backed CRUD applications, NoSQL REST APIs, real-time applications using Websockets, and simple, mostly static page applications.

-To this end, Whizbang will include the tools/libraries listed below.
+To this end, Omega will include the tools/libraries listed below.
 Of course, it's still in its infancy, so many of the items below are vaporware.

 ### `search`